-- The assessor shall first warm up the scanner's x-ray tube and perform calibration scans (often called air-calibration scans) according to scanner manufacturer recommendations. - 2.
+- 1.2.
 It is expected that scout (topogram, scanigram, etc.) images will be initially obtained to optimize positioning and coverage of an imaging phantom.
 As for any phantom calibration in CT, it is critical to position the phantom at the center of gantry rotation and in alignment with the axial scan plane such that the lung equivalent foam standards are minimally affected by differences in magnification and resolution.
 This can be achieved by using fiducial markers on the phantom and the alignment system of the scanner itself.
-Scanning should be performed for N = 5 repeated acquisitions of the phantom in order to measure the noise and standard deviation of mean HU values in the procedures below. - 3.
+Scanning should be performed for N = 5 repeated realizations (i.e. repeated acquisitions of the phantom) in order to measure the noise and standard deviation of mean HU values in the procedures below and according to the specifications in Table 3.41.2. - 3.
 The assessor shall then scan a phantom containing regions of uniform low density such as the COPDGene phantom 16,17.
 The phantom shall be placed at the isocenter of the scanner.
 The acquisition protocol and reconstruction parameters shall conform to this Profile (See Section 3.6.2 and 3.7.2).
-The same protocol and parameters shall be used when performing the assessments in 4.1.2 and 4.1.3. - 4.
-After the scan is performed, the assessor shall place a region of interest (ROI) within a central axial slice of the phantom to include the uniform volume of the material to be measured (e.g. inside water and air, Figure 3D and F, respectively) positioned such that partial volume effects will NOT impact the measurement.
-The assessor shall draw an ROI to avoid the outer 2 mm of the cylindrical material insert but containing at least 3,000 voxels for these measurements.
-Standard commercial and open source software packages that are sufficient for ROI placement and measurement are published 19, [e.g. http://airwayinspector.acil-bwh.org/]. - 5.
-The assessor shall record the values reported for the ROI mean and standard deviation of the HU.
-Specifications are restated here for convenience and include:
+The same protocol and parameters shall be used when performing the assessments in 4.1.2 and 4.1.3. - 2.4.
+After the scan is performed, the assessor shall place a n approximately cylindrical region of interest (ROI) within a central axial slice of the phantom to include the uniform volume of the material to be measured (e.g. inside water and air, Figure 3D and F, respectively) positioned such that partial volume effects will NOT impact the measurement.
+The assessor shall draw an ROI to An ROI shall be drawn to avoid the outer 2 mm of the cylindrical material insert ROI cylindrical circumference but containing at least 3,000 voxels for these measurements.
+Standard commercial and opens source software packages that are sufficient for ROI placement and measurement are published , [e.g. http://airwayinspector.acil-bwh.org/].

 Figure 4: The MTF's for various reconstruction kernels on GE CT scanners.
 The Standard kernel (bold dashed line) reflects the typically smooth low frequency MTF recommended in qCT densitometry studies.
+3.5.
+The assessor shall record the values reported for the ROI mean and standard deviation of the HU and insure they meet the specifications in Table 3.1.2 Specifications are restated here for convenience and include:

-- a. $1000 \text{ HU} \pm 6 \text{ HU}$ for inside air (within phantom), and $0 \text{ HU} \pm 6$ HU for water (within phantom), and - b. for N = 5 repeated acquisitions, a standard deviation of ≤ 1 HU for inside air (within phantom), lung equivalent foam (within phantom), and water (within phantom).
+a.
+1000 HU $\pm$ 6 HU for inside air (within phantom), and 0 HU $\pm$ 6 HU for water (within phantom), and b. for N = 5 repeated scans across N=5 acquisitions, a standard deviation of $\leq 1$ HU for Commented [SBF80]: KOD-62 inside air (within phantom), lung equivalent foam (within phantom), and water (within phantom).